9 Best Mouse Repellents (Safe and Effective)

 Designed for those who wish to stop an infestation before it starts, these pouches are a great natural mouse repellent for most types of mice.
 Simply place one pouch every 125 square feet to keep mice from wanting to invade your indoor storage spaces for up to 90 days.

 As this product uses balsam fir oil and uses a slow-release formula, it leaves a pleasant, relaxing smell your family can enjoy.
-Much more pleasing than that dead mouse smell you’ll be trying to get rid of if mice start taking up residence.
+Much more pleasing than that dead mouse smell you’ll get if you use poison baits on a mouse infestation.

-Unfortunately, this is not a good choice for outdoor use, in living areas, or in conjunction with bait traps.
-These situations will either reduce the effectiveness or pose as a potential health risk when in a frequently populated location.
+Unfortunately, we can’t recommend this type of repellent for outdoor use, in living areas, or in conjunction with bait traps.
+These situations will either reduce the effectiveness or even pose a potential health risk when left in a frequently populated location.

-It should be also stressed that this is not a product to use against an existing infestation, as the number of packets needed to combat a population increases exponentially and require changing far more frequently.
+It should be also stressed that this is not a product to use against an existing infestation.
+The number of packets needed to combat a population increases exponentially and requires changing far more frequently.
+It would be cheaper to just hire an exterminator at that point.

 Read Also: How to Keep Mice Out of Your Dresser Drawers